y-pankaj/jekyll-theme-hamilton/_posts/2024-10-26-On writing.md

 ## Writing to connect and inspire
 Once in a month while scrolling through the internet I find an article which really pushes the boundaries of my thinking.
 That’s the kind of person I want to become—a writer who gets people to think differently.
 I want to blog, some posts might be good, some might be not-so-great.
 But if sharing my journey can inspire even one person, then putting my thoughts out there would be totally worth it.
+All the inspiration aside, my articles are probably going to be shitty and very random for atleast a couple of years-so read it at your own risk.